moorecode/CalendarTile/README.md

 #How to use
 CalendarTile has fully implemented @IBDesignable and @IBInspectable, simply set the class of a UIView to CalendarTile and you can modify its properties from the storybard.
-The dimensions of the UIView should be 80x90, it is so not easy to change that but I can do it upon request.
+The dimensions of the UIView should be 80x90, it is not easy to change that but I can do it upon request.

 There is also a convenience initialiser for creating a view in code.